scarecrow87/banking-system/README.md

 # Online Banking System V2.0.2

-This is an Online Banking Concept created using Django Web Framework.
+This is an Online Banking Concept optimized by the Team Project at FEI STU.
+The former banking system was made by saadmk11.
+The system was created using Django Web Framework.

 ## Features

-* Create Bank Account.
+* Create Multiple Bank Accounts
 * Deposit & Withdraw Money
+* Send money internally between users and accounts
-* Bank Account Type Support (e.g. Current Account, Savings Account)
+* Bank Account Type Support (e.g. Debit Account, Savings Account)
 * Interest calculation depending on the Bank Account type
+* Take Loans and calculate interest
 * Transaction report with a date range filter
-* See balance after every transaction in the Transaction Report
+* Account dashboard - including analytics of expenses and earnings
+* Monthly transaction reports in encrypted PDF format sent to e-mail
+* Two-Factor Authentication
 * Calculate Monthly Interest Using Celery Scheduled tasks
 * More efficient and accurate interest calculation and balance update
 * Ability to add Minimum and Maximum Transaction amount restriction
-* Modern UI with Tailwind CSS
+* UI optimization for mobile and improved UX

 ## Prerequisites